-Summer scholar fellowships are awarded to five or six scholars in anthropology and related fields to pursue research or writing projects that promote understanding of human behavior, culture, society, and the history of anthropology.
+Summer scholar residential fellowships are awarded to several scholars in anthropology and related fields to pursue research or writing projects that promote understanding of human behavior, culture, society, and the history of anthropology.
 Scholars from the humanities and social sciences are encouraged to apply.

 The Summer Scholar Program is funded by the Ethel-Jane Westfeldt Bunting Foundation, the William Y. and Nettie K. Adams Fellowship in the History of Anthropology, and the School for Advanced Research.

 Ethel-Jane Westfeldt Bunting Fellowship

-Up to three fellowships are available each summer for doctoral level scholars and PhD candidates in the social sciences, humanities, or arts.
+Up to three residential fellowships are available each summer for doctoral level scholars and PhD candidates in the social sciences, humanities, or arts.

 William Y. and Nettie K. Adams Fellowship in the History of Anthropology